verana-labs/verana.foundation-website/content/page/learn-vt-demystified.md

 #### Issue Verifiable Credentials

+Once the Ecosystem has:

+- Created its **Credential Schemas** in the VPR
-When the Ecosystem has created its Credential Schemas in the VPR, created its corresponding Json Schema Credentials, and properly setup the "service" section of its trust registry DID Document, it is now possible to issue credentials based on these schemas.
+- Issued the corresponding **JSON Schema Credentials**
+- Properly configured the `"service"` section of its **Trust Registry DID Document**

+…it is now possible to issue **Verifiable Credentials** based on these schemas.

-Credentials that comply with the Verifiable Trust specification are called Verifiable Trust Credentials.
-These credentials must refer to, in their credentialSchema attribute, the corresponding JsonSchemaCredential issued by the Trust Registry DID.
+Credentials that comply with the **Verifiable Trust Specification** are referred to as **Verifiable Trust Credentials**.
+These credentials must include, in their `credentialSchema` attribute, a reference to the corresponding **JSON Schema Credential** issued by the Trust Registry DID.
+This linkage ensures cryptographic proof of the schema's origin and trustworthiness.

 In our previous example, that would mean and ExampleCredential should look like this example: